voytas75/Courses/temp.md

 Character classes provide a powerful way to match specific groups of characters, making text processing and filtering more efficient.
 You can combine character classes with other regex concepts like quantifiers and grouping to create complex patterns for your specific needs.

-In the next lesson, we'll explore quantifiers in regex, which allow you to define the number of occurrences of characters or groups.
-If you have any questions or need further assistance with character classes, feel free to ask! 🌟
+In the next lesson, we'll explore quantifiers in regex, which allow you to define the number of occurrences of characters or groups. 🌟

    - Utilizing quantifiers (e.g., `*`, `+`, `?`, `{n}`, `{n,}`, `{n,m}`) for repetition.
-**Module 2: Character Classes and Quantifiers**

-**Lesson 2: Utilizing Quantifiers for Repetition**

 In this lesson, we'll explore quantifiers in regex, which allow you to define the number of occurrences of characters or groups.
 Quantifiers provide a concise way to repeat patterns, making regex patterns more flexible and powerful.